sspanak/tt9/README.md

     </tr>
 </table>

-_Looking for a Google Play Store version?
-See [this announcement](https://github.com/sspanak/tt9/issues/526)._

 _If your phone does not allow installing custom APKs, please consult the [Installation Guide](docs/installation.md)._

 ## ⚙️ System Requirements